Find Your Tour

 Overview

-Tickets must be pre-booked on the Historic Scotland website.
+Tickets can be pre-booked on the Historic Scotland website.

 Spynie Palace was built around the 1200s for the Bishop of Moray when the Cathedral of Moray was moved to Spynie.
 The cathedral was then relocated to Elgin in 1224 (see Elgin Cathedral).
 For five centuries until 1688, Spynie Palace remained the residence of the bishops of Moray.